gbif/ipt/resourceMetadata.md

 ##### Q. How can I add a link to the dataset's related data paper?

 **A.** Reference the related data paper in the IPT's Bibliographic Citations metadata section.
-Ensure the citation is properly formatted, including its DOI identifier as a linkable URL (e.g. https://doi.org/10.1038/sdata.2017.16).
+Ensure the citation is properly formatted, including its DOI as a linkable URL (e.g. https://doi.org/10.1038/sdata.2017.16).
 The makes it possible to discover the data paper while reading the dataset metadata.

 ##### Q. GBIF assigned my dataset a DOI - can I add this to my metadata?